Is It Safe To Train Your Brain With Neurofeedback?

 Linear neurofeedback is almost exclusively done in an office setting and their neurofeedback equipment is not designed for home use.
 BrainPaint does allow home use, but a certified trainer is providing the protocols to set at home.

 The only system designed for home as well as office use is the NeurOptimal® equipment.
 As explained above, it is fully automated and does not require protocols so the technology can be used safely by any adult.
 The automated feature gives you flexibility about where you train, whether it's in an office with a trainer, at home with a rental unit, or with a system you purchase.

 Like with any wellness regime, it's easy to forget what we were like in the beginning unless we have quantitative data points being taken at various points along the training.
 Like getting on the scale every week, with neurofeedback, you fill out a self-reporting checklist every ten sessions.

 How important is the cost of neurofeedback sessions?

-With Dynamical neurofeedback there is the option of brain training in-office, as a home rental or for purchase, all with the same technology and program.
-Regardless of the system, office neurofeedback sessions can range from $95-$300 per session, rentals range from $25-$100 a session and if you purchase a system, the per session cost if spread out over years, can be as low as $10/session.
+With Dynamical Neurofeedback™ there is the option of brain training in-person at a neurofeedback clinic, as a home rental or for purchase, all with the same technology and program.
+Regardless of the system, office neurofeedback sessions can range from $125-$300 per session, rentals range from $30 - $100 a session and if you purchase a system, the per session cost if spread out over years, can be as low as $10/session.

 Whatever system you decide to use, neurofeedback is safe brain training, especially when under the guidance of an expert trainer.